Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Reduction skeleton

-\paragraph{Proof structure of Lemma~\ref{lem:consistency}.} The proof of Lemma~\ref{lem:consistency} goes along the following lines.
+The proof of \Cref{lem:consistency} goes along the following lines.
 In an aligned $\gadgets\slack$-placement, each variable piece $p_x$ encodes a value for the variable $x$ it is representing, which we will denote by $\enc{p_x}$.
 The problem is that different pieces representing the same variable $x$ may conceivably not encode the value consistently.
 However, recall that we build lanes of pieces on top of the two wires $\overrightarrow x,\overleftarrow x$, and these meet at the left and right endpoints of the wires.
 We prove that the values encoded by these pieces $p_1,\ldots,p_m$ make a cycle of inequalities: $\enc{p_1}\leq\enc{p_2}\leq\cdots\leq\enc{p_m}\leq\enc{p_1}$.
 It thus follows that all these pieces encode a value of $x$ consistently.

-Furthermore, the anchors, which are the gadgets that we place at the left and right endpoints of the wires $\overrightarrow x,\overleftarrow x$, will ensure that $\enc{p_1}\in[1/2,2]$, so that the encoded values are in the correct range.
+Furthermore, the anchors, which are the gadgets that we place at the left and right endpoints of the wires $\overrightarrow x,\overleftarrow x$, will ensure that $\enc{p_1}\in I(x)$, so that the encoded values are in the correct range.

-In our construction, we also make additional lanes of pieces going to the addition and inversion gadgets.
-The functionality of the specific gadgets and the inequalities we get between the encoded values of pieces in these lanes implies that the addition and inversion inequalities of $\Phi$ are all satisfied.
-In order to describe the structure of the argument, we introduce a graph $G_x$ for each variable $x$ as described in the next paragraph.
+In our construction, we also make additional lanes of pieces going to the adders and curvers.
+The functionality of the specific gadgets imply that the addition and curved constraints of $\Phi$ are all satisfied.
+In order to describe the structure of the argument, we introduce a graph~$G_x$ for each variable $x$ as described in the next paragraph.